-Starting July 31, 2025, landlords must obtain a Rental Renovation Licence before starting repairs or renovations that require tenants to move out of their rental units.
-This new bylaw gives tenants additional protections during the renovation process, including rights to compensation, return to their unit and clear notice.
+Starting July 31, 2025, owners and operators (i.e. landlords) must obtain a Rental Renovation Licence before starting repairs or renovations that require tenants to move out of their rental units.

-Landlords must apply for a Rental Renovation Licence to undertake renovations which require tenants to move out of a rental unit through the N13 process.
-If a landlord is issued a Rental Renovation Licence, tenants have the right during the application process to choose whether to return to the unit after renovations or not.
+Landlords must apply for a Rental Renovation Licence to undertake renovations or repairs that require tenants to move out of a rental unit where an N13 eviction notice is issued.

-If The Tenant Chooses to Return, The Landlord Must:
+If The Tenant Chooses to Return to The Unit After The Renovations or Repairs Are Complete, The Landlord Must:

 • Provide applicable compensation for moving expenses.

-If The Tenant Chooses Not to Return, The Landlord Must:
+If The Tenant Chooses Not to Return to The Unit Following The Completion of The Renovation or Repairs, The Landlord Must:

-• Provide severance compensation equal to three months of rent-gap payments (based on average CMHC market rents for rental units built since 2015).
+• Provide the tenant with a one-time, lump sum compensation payment equal to three months of rent-gap payments (based on market rents for rental units built since 2015); and

 The time required to review and issue a Rental Renovation Licence can vary depending on the situation.
 During this period, tenants should consider seeking support services to better understand their rights, clarify any agreements and explore their options.

-If a landlord issues an N13 notice and plans to carry out renovations that require tenants to move out, they must:
+If a landlord issues an N13 notice and plans to carry out renovations or repairs that require tenants to move out, they must:

 • Obtain all necessary building permits and approvals.